Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Who are credit-building cards best for?

 Credit-building debit cards are best for anyone who wants to start improving their credit history, and many are often designed for college students or young people who are new to borrowing.
-Most of these debit-credit cards don’t require a hard credit pull, so your credit history isn’t a factor during the application process.
+Most of these prepaid credit cards don’t require a hard credit pull, so your credit history may not be a factor at all during the application process.

-But you’ll need a security deposit or a linked bank account that’s funded for credit-building debit cards to actually work.
-They won’t build credit on their own — you have to use the card so that repayments get reported to the credit bureaus.
+But count on needing a security deposit or a linked bank account to qualify for a prepaid credit card.
+And they won’t build credit on their own — you may have to use the card so that repayments get reported to the credit bureaus.

 These cards aren’t designed for large purchases, earning cashback rewards or emergencies.
 They’re not made for seasoned borrowers who already have regular credit cards, either.
 If you’re a student in need of a regular credit line, but your credit score isn’t up to par, consider looking at student credit cards instead as they tend to have more lax credit score requirements than regular credit cards.